 - We facilitate collaboration among the environmental sciences, the social sciences, and the humanities, in addition to indigenous and local communities, citizen scientists, modelers, scenario builders, resource managers, decision makers, complexity thinkers and practitioners in fields such as architecture, engineering, and law.

 - We build networks but do not fund research.

-- IHOPE demonstrates the relevance of the past to the future of people, landscapes and regions.
+- We provide expertise to manage the future of landscapes and regions.